A blood donation has found its way home to Teesside after a Billingham-born woman made a donation more than 160 miles away.

 “Blood group B negative is a rare blood group and only 3% of the UK population are B negative.
 In order to fulfil the requirements for blood, NHS Blood and Transplant coordinate all donations and these are often transported to different areas of the UK to support demand at any given time”

-To find a donor centre near you, please visit Give Blood.
+To become a donor today and to find a centre near you, please visit Give Blood.